-11. Be fully familiar with statutory and case law on objections, motions to strike, offers of proof, and preserving the record on appeal.
+11. Be fully familiar with statutory and case law on objections, motions to strike, offers of proof or other evidence, and preserving the record on appeal.

 F. In developing and presenting the defense case, consider the implications it may have for a rebuttal by the prosecutor.